middle-way-approach/analog-modular-lunetta-synth/README.md

 |MIXER|![MIXER](mixer/preview.png)|
 |VCF|coming soon...|

-The single circuits are described in their respective folders.
+The single circuits are described in their respective folders and there is a link to the simulation.

 ## Design
 The components can operate with single supply voltages and are designed to be very cost efficient.
 They use mainly 10k resistors, 100n capacitors, common op-amps and NE555 timers.
 Additionately they can be built very efficiently.
 E.g. you can build 2 vcos from a NE556 chip or a quad vca from an LM324.